crs4/bbmri-it-school-tutorials/10-tutorial-ETL/ETL_tutorial.md

              4. Customer Dimension
              5. Promotion Dimension

-Now, refer to the OLAP service that we already showed during the lecture:
+Now, refer to the OLAP service that we already queried during the lecture:

 https://eazybi.com/accounts/1/cubes

-Then click on the blue button "new report" to load a new query OLAP interface You can drag and drop the dimension on columns and rows according to the queries that you'll need to do.
+Click on the blue button "new report" to load a new query OLAP interface.
+You can drag and drop the dimensions on columns and rows according to the queries that you'll need to do.
 Navigate the cube(s) and try to answer the following business questions:

 1. What is the total sales amount for Feb 2025?
 2. Which are the top 3 products that better performed in Q1 2025?
 3. Which country (Customers in country)performed better in 2025 in terms of sales amounts?